 It's crucial to remain cautious when picking the ideal soil for your adorable black rose succulent.
 This is due to the fact that excessive soil moisture may be the main factor in the early demise of the majority of succulents.

 Remember that less is more when it comes to fertilizing.
-A small amount of fertilizer once a year in spring will do wonders for your plant's health and growth.
-Using a natural fertilizer ensures that other beneficial compounds and microbes are added to the soil, without the use of harsh chemicals.
+A small amount (5-10-5) of NPK fertilizer once a year in the spring will do wonders for your plant's health and growth.
+Using a natural fertilizer ensures that other beneficial compounds and microbes are added to the soil without the use of harsh chemicals.
 Show your succulent some love with awesome natural fertilizer and watch it thrive.

 Hardiness Zones & More